prxcode/simple-projects/README.md

 # simple-projects
-All those projects I made during my school days were super easy ones
+Most of these projects I made during my school days were super easy ones